hyperledger-labs/hyperledger-labs.github.io/labs/splice.md

 https://github.com/tkuhrt - Tracy Kuhrt, Chair of the Hyperledger Technical Oversight Committee

 # Pre-existing repository
 We have an existing private repository.
-We plan to copy code from that repository to the new Hyperledger Splice repository in the first few weeks after the project has been approved, instead of transferring the repository itself.
+We plan to copy code from that repository to the new Splice repository in the first few weeks after the project has been approved, instead of transferring the repository itself.